TJ Walker and I recently recorded a podcast, both on video and audio via Skype.

 So what is in this podcast for you?
 We look at two main areas:

-Although the video and audio embedded here contains the entire content, the transcript is divided into two posts.
+Although the embedded video and audio contain the entire content, the transcript is divided into two posts.
 This is the first one.

 And here’s the first part of the transcript:

 TJ: Thanks for joining me today for this special edition, this special co-production with our partner Indezine.
 I am happy to share with you this interview with Geetesh Bajaj.
 He is the founder, creator, and head PowerPoint guru at Indezine, which is one of the most trafficked sites in the world, when it comes to PowerPoint, technology slides, aspects of delivery, and creation.
 Tune in, watch, observe, and I think you learn a lot as I did.

 My special guest and co-host is Geetesh Bajaj.
 He is the owner and founder of Indezine, which is a well-known website and organization devoted to helping people all over the world to use, create and deliver PowerPoint slides more effectively.
 Geetesh, thanks for joining me.

 Geetesh: It’s a pleasure being here today.

 TJ: You have written books on PowerPoint and created thousands and thousands of decks.
 Walk us through your process; what do people need to know and how they work with someone like you or on their own to create more effective PowerPoint slides and presentations?